algb12/Commentia/README.md

 ## Translatability

+**Note: If anyone has made good translations, it would be appreciated if they were shared with me.
+Just send me the file to my professional email: algb12.19@gmail.com.
+Thank you!

 Both, translating the commenting front-end with an existing language and creating a new language is very easy.
 This is a list for language files currently included in the project:

   * American English/American English): `en-US.php`